OffsetCrust: Variable-Radius Offset Approximation with Power Diagrams: Evaluation

-To ensure both quality and diversity of the input meshes, we conducted experiments on the preprocessed Thingi10K dataset~\cite{zhou2016thingi10k}.
-We randomly selected $2\text{k}$ closed, manifold meshes that are free of self-intersections and remain consistent with their original geometry.
+To ensure both quality and diversity of the input meshes, we conducted experiments on the Thingi10K dataset~\cite{zhou2016thingi10k} preprocessed by TetWild~\cite{hu2018tetrahedral}.
+We retain $7,609$ valid preprocessed triangle meshes that are watertight, free of self-intersections, and geometrically consistent with their original meshes.
+All meshes are normalized to the unit cube $[0,1]^3$.
 Using default settings, we evaluated our method on relative constant offset distances $\delta = \pm 2\%$.
-This large-scale evaluation further supports the effectiveness of our default settings across typical mesh inputs.
+This large-scale evaluation further supports the effectiveness of our default settings across mesh inputs.

 \textbf{Quantitative Results and Optimization Impact.} The quantitative results are presented in Figure~\ref{fig:thingi10k_res}.
 With relative distances $\delta = \pm 2\%$, various actual offset distances $d$ were tested, consistently demonstrating reasonable accuracy and stability.
 Before optimization, the method performed well on the distance metrics, CD and HD, indicating that the generated shape closely aligns with the definition of an offset.
 After optimization, the averages and the distribution of CD and HD show minimal changes, while the NC metric exhibits significant improvement, improving by approximately an order of magnitude.
 In general, the initial offset surface achieves reasonable accuracy, but its quality improves significantly after optimization.